Contact us at email@example.com if you need assistance accessing any of the information on this page.

 We know there are more cars than usual parked in local streets right now with many people working, or just staying, at home.
 To help our drivers get to your bins, please make sure they are placed on the kerb away from any obstructions.

-Hanson’s Wollert Landfill reopened to the public from Friday 1 May.
+Hanson’s Wollert Landfill is open.
 The facility will only accept card (no cash) and will record, but not physically hole punch rates notice vouchers.

 If you are unwell, do not attend.

-The recycling facility at 480 Cooper Street Epping was closed to the public from Wednesday 25 March.
+The recycling facility at 480 Cooper Street Epping is closed.

-There is not change to our hard waste collection service at this time.
+There is no change to our hard waste collection service at this time.